GaurabKundu1/Regression-Models-Course-Project/README.md

 ## Question

-Take the mtcars data set and write up an analysis to answer their question using regression models and exploratory data analyses.
+Take the \color{red}{\verb|mtcars|}mtcars data set and write up an analysis to answer their question using regression models and exploratory data analyses.
 Your report must be:

 Written as a PDF printout of a compiled (using knitr) R markdown document.